matsp/material-components-vue/README.md

 #### CSS custom properties

-Integrate a theme component in your template und pass in an object with CSS custom properties, but keep browser compatibilty in mind.
+Integrate a theme component in your template and pass in an object with CSS custom properties, but keep browser compatibilty in mind.

 ```html
 <m-theme :customStyle="material">